 Similar to adoption, this option allows your parent or family member to raise your child.
 This keeps your child in your life while you work or grow to feel comfortable in your ability to take them back and care for your child yourself.

 CAPS Is Here To Answer Your Questions & Offer Support

 At CAPS Pregnancy Clinics, we want you to feel confident in whatever decision you make.
-We’re here to listen to your doubts and fears, and provide guidance concerning your options and resources.
+We’re here to listen to your doubts and fears, and provide guidance and education concerning your options and resources.
 Our medical team can go over your options, the types of abortions, and what those procedures entail.
 Our patient care specialists can provide you with a “Decision Guide” to help organize your thoughts and come to the best decision.
 We also offer post-abortion counseling education and can give you resources on material aid, insurance, housing, finances, job corps, adoption services, parenting classes and OB/GYNs.